Background compaction

 Note

-Setting an attribute on a mounted table does not cause settings to be applied.
+Setting an attribute on a mounted table does not apply the settings.
 To apply settings, use the remount-table command:

 CLI